SemanticMediaWiki/SemanticMediaWiki/docs/COMPATIBILITY.md

+# Compatibility

+This document holds the compatibility information for Semantic MediaWiki (SMW).

 For a full list of changes in each release, see the [release notes](https://github.com/SemanticMediaWiki/SemanticMediaWiki/tree/master/docs/releasenotes).
 For instructions on how to install the latest version of Semantic MediaWiki (SMW), see the [installation instructions](https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/docs/INSTALL.md).